Derik Osede: Real Madrid

 Born in Madrid to a Nigerian father and a Spanish mother, Derik started playing organised football at the age of eight, joining local club DAV Santa Ana's youth ranks.
-He finished his development with Real Madrid, going on to make his debut as a senior with the C team and helping them return to Segunda División B in 2012.
+He finished his development at Real Madrid, going on to make his debut as a senior with the C team and helping them return to Segunda División B in 2012.

 Derik was called to Real Madrid Castilla for the 2012 preseason, but still appeared in some more matches for the C's.
-His first competitive appearance for the reserves took place on 20 October 2012, playing the full 90 minutes in a 0–1 away loss to Córdoba CF in the Segunda División.
+His first competitive appearance for the reserves took place on 20 October 2012, playing the full 90 minutes in a 1–0 away loss to Córdoba CF in the Segunda División.

 On 1 February 2014, Derik scored his first professional goal to open a 4–0 win against Hércules CF at the Alfredo di Stéfano Stadium.
 The season ended with relegation, with 18 games (17 starts) from the player.